-22. With reference to its general comment No. 13 (2011) on the right of the child to freedom from all forms of violence, and taking note of target 16.2 of the Sustainable Development Goals on ending abuse, exploitation, trafficking and all forms of violence against children, the Committee urges the State party to:
+22. With reference to its general comment No. 13 (2011) on the right of the child to freedom from all forms of violence, and taking note of target 16.2 of the Sustainable Development Goals on ending abuse, exploitation, trafficking and all forms of violence against children, the Committee urges the State party:

-(a) Adopt a comprehensive strategy to end all abuse of children in institutional care settings, systematically monitor the situation of children in institutions and prioritize investigations of all instances of violence, ensuring the identification and immediate removal of staff responsible for violence and abuse;
+(a) To adopt a comprehensive strategy to end all abuse of children in institutional care settings, to systematically monitor the situation of children in institutions and to prioritize investigations into all instances of violence, ensuring the identification and immediate removal of staff members responsible for violence and abuse;

-(b) Expeditiously adopt a comprehensive strategy to reduce overcrowding in juvenile detention centres and improve the living conditions of children in detention;
+(b) To adopt expeditiously a comprehensive strategy to reduce overcrowding in juvenile detention centres, and to improve the living conditions of children in detention;

-(c) Take measures to eradicate the disproportionate use of force against children and adolescents by the security forces and take urgent steps to cease police interventions in the school environment;
+(c) To take measures to eradicate the disproportionate use of force against children and adolescents by the security forces, and to take urgent steps to cease police interventions in the school environment;

-(d) Thoroughly and impartially investigate all allegations of torture, violence, harassment and abuse, including by the police, and ensure that the perpetrators are prosecuted and, if convicted, punished commensurately with the seriousness of their acts;
+(d) To investigate thoroughly and impartially all allegations of torture, violence, harassment and abuse, including by the police, and to ensure that perpetrators are prosecuted and, if convicted, punished commensurately with the seriousness of their acts;

-(e) Establish an information management system to track the number of cases of torture and other cruel, inhuman or degrading treatment or punishment of children in all settings, as well as the number of prosecutions of perpetrators and the punishments imposed;
+(e) To establish an information management system to track the number of cases of torture and other cruel, inhuman or degrading treatment or punishment of children in all settings, and also the number of prosecutions of perpetrators and the punishments imposed;

-(f) Establish a complaints procedure for all children in care and detention centres and provide appropriate remedies.
+(f) To establish a complaint procedure for all children in care and detention centres, and to provide appropriate remedies.